 We can turn them into food for chickens

-Mill is a complete service designed to get uneaten food back to the farm as food for chickens.
-Your service includes Food Grounds home pickup (just request it in the app) with postage-paid boxes and liners.
+Don’t have a use for your Food Grounds at home?
+Send them to Mill so they can go back to the farm as food for chickens.
+Mill pickups include home pickup (just request it in the app) with postage-paid boxes and liners.
 We receive shipped Food Grounds at our feed manufacturing facility where we turn them into a safe and nutritious chicken feed ingredient through inspection, screening, heating, and blending.
+From there, they are delivered to a local farm.

 You can use them to supplement your backyard chickens’ diet